Open and Discrete Maps with Piecewise Linear Branch Set Images are Piecewise Linear Maps: Reverse implication

 Example \ref{example:CW-complex} demonstrates that with just the assumption that the boundaries of normal domains are manifolds we cannot deduce that the mapping is locally a cone-type map.
-Instead we need to study a weaker notion of the mapping being locally a \emph{path-type map}. \begin{definition} Let $\Omega \subset \R^n$ be a domain and let $f \colon \Omega \to \R^n$ be a branched cover.
-We say that $f$ is a \emph{path-type mapping} at $x_0 \in \Omega$ or that $f$ \emph{is a path of branched covers at $x_0 \in \Omega$} if there exists a radius $r_0 > 0$ and a path $t \mapsto f_t$ of branched covers $f_t \colon \bS^{n-1} \to \bS^{n-1}$ such that
+Instead we need to study a weaker notion of the mapping being locally a \emph{path-type map}. \begin{definition} Let $\Omega \subset \R^n$ be a domain and let $f \colon \Omega \to \R^n$ be an open and discrete map.
+We say that $f$ is a \emph{path-type mapping} at $x_0 \in \Omega$ or that $f$ \emph{is a path of open and discrete maps at $x_0 \in \Omega$} if there exists a radius $r_0 > 0$ and a path $t \mapsto f_t$ of open and discrete maps $f_t \colon \bS^{n-1} \to \bS^{n-1}$ such that

 for all $x \in B(x_0,r)$.

 We use similar terminology also when $f$ and the mappings in the path are quasiregular mappings. \end{definition}